grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

 For Slony1 write a script to do the promotion automatically.

+Keep in mind long running transactions.
+I always turn off all the `cron` jobs and other stuff that might cause them before switching over.

-Preliminary check if there are some long queries working on the master.
+Preliminary check if there are some long transactions on the master.

     SELECT now() - xact_start, procpid, current_query
     FROM pg_stat_activity